Acropolis of Athens: Hellenistic and Roman Period

-Byzantine, Latin, and Ottoman period
+Byzantine, Latin, and Ottoman Period

 During the Byzantine period, the Parthenon was used as a church dedicated to the Virgin Mary.
-During the Latin Duchy of Athens, the Acropolis functioned as the city's administrative center, with the Parthenon as its cathedral, and the Propylaea as part of the Ducal Palace.
-A large tower was added, the "Frankopyrgos" demolished during the 19th century.
+During the Latin Duchy of Athens, the Acropolis functioned as the city's administrative center, with the Parthenon as its cathedral, and the Propylaea as part of the ducal palace.
+A large tower was added, the Frankopyrgos (Frankish Tower), demolished during the 19th century.

-After the Ottoman conquest of Greece, the Parthenon was used as the garrison headquarters of the Turkish army, and the Erechtheum was turned into the governor's private harem.
+After the Ottoman conquest of Greece, the Propylaea were used as the garrison headquarters of the Turkish army, the Parthenon was converted into a mosque and the Erechtheum was turned into the governor's private harem.
 The buildings of the Acropolis suffered significant damage during the 1687 siege by the Venetians in the Morean War.
-The Parthenon, which was being used as a gunpowder magazine, was hit by artillery shot and damaged severely.
+The Parthenon, which was being used as a gunpowder magazine, was hit by artillery and damaged severely.

 During subsequent years, the Acropolis was a site of bustling human activity with many Byzantine, Frankish, and Ottoman structures.
 The dominant feature during the Ottoman period was a mosque inside the Parthenon, complete with a minaret.

-The Acropolis was besieged thrice during the Greek War of Independence (two sieges from the Greeks in 1821–1822 and one from the Ottomans in 1826–1827.
-A new bulwark named after Odysseas Androutsos was built by the Greeks between 1822 and 1825 to protect the recently rediscovered Klepsydra spring which became the sole fresh water supply of the fortress.
+The Acropolis was besieged thrice during the Greek War of Independence—two sieges from the Greeks in 1821–1822 and one from the Ottomans in 1826–1827.
+A new bulwark named after Odysseas Androutsos was built by the Greeks between 1822 and 1825 to protect the recently rediscovered Klepsydra spring, which became the sole fresh water supply of the fortress.

+Independent Greece

 After independence, most features that dated from the Byzantine, Frankish, and Ottoman periods were cleared from the site in an attempt to restore the monument to its original form, "cleansed" of all later additions.

-German neoclassicist architect Leo von Klenze was responsible for the restoration of the Acropolis in the 19th century, according to German historian Wolf Seidl, as described in his book Bavarians in Greece.
+The Parthenon mosque was demolished in 1843, and the Frankish Tower in 1875.
+German Neoclassicist architect Leo von Klenze was responsible for the restoration of the Acropolis in the 19th century, according to German historian Wolf Seidl, as described in his book Bavarians in Greece.

-Second World War
+Some antiquities from the Acropolis were exhibited in the old Acropolis Museum, which was built in the second half of the 19th century.

 At the beginning of the Axis occupation of Greece in 1941, German soldiers raised the Nazi German War Flag over the Acropolis.
 It would be taken down by Manolis Glezos and Apostolos Santas in one of the first acts of resistance.
 In 1944 Greek Prime Minister Georgios Papandreou arrived on the Acropolis to celebrate liberation from the Nazis.